w3c/wai-tutorials/source/menus/multiple-ways.html.erb.md

   - G127
 ---

-For many users having different ways to access the content of a web site is beneficial.
+For many users having different ways to access the content of a website is beneficial.
 They are probably become confused by following a long series of navigation steps to a web page.
 Others might arrive on a page deep in the hierarchy after clicking a link on the site or other sites and want to move up the hierarchy step by step to get a better context.

 ## Breadcrumbs